Understanding the nuances of the health industry is a crucial aspect of working as a health writer.

 However, medical magazines can be a great source of information to help you keep your health knowledge current with trends, news and opinions.
 Plus, flicking through a printed magazine with a cup of tea is gives you a break from your digital devices yet still enables you to work or learn (though many of the magazines listed below have digital versions).

 If you’re writing as a subject matter expert within a niche area of health, medical magazines can also equip you with supplementary health information.
-By reading magazines you may even find ideas to explore topics for articles to write about in your blog or to be commissioned.
+By reading magazines you may even find ideas for blog articles or websites that accept health article pitches.

 Although New Scientist is a popular science magazine for a general audience, the health section of New Scientist is a great source of latest news and developments in medicine.
 You can find well-written articles exploring research that is trending and be the first to know the latest research discoveries.

 As New Scientist is published weekly, there are plenty of articles to read regularly and there are local UK, USA or Australian editions.

 Stanford Medicine is published by the Stanford University School of Medicine to share their research, opinions and news to educate the general public.